MicrosoftDocs/quantum-docs-pr/articles/libraries/testing.md

 # Testing and Debugging #

 As with classical development, is is important to be able to diagnose mistakes and errors in quantum programs.
-In this section, we discuss the functions and operations provided by the canon to assist in diagnosing quantum operations implemented in Q#.
+In this section, we discuss the functions and operations provided by the canon to assist in diagnosing quantum operations implemented in Q#, built on top of <xref:microsoft.quantum.primitive.assertprob>.
 Many of these functions and operations rely on the fact that classical simulations of quantum mechanics need not obey the [no cloning theorem](TODO: link), such that we can make unphysical measurements and assertions when using a simulator for our target machine.
 Thus, we can test individual operations on a classical simulator before deploying on hardware.

+## Asserts on classical values ##

+As discussed in <xref:todo>, a function or operation with signature `() -> ()` or `() => ()`, respectively, can be called as a *unit test*.
+Such unit tests are useful in ensuring that functions and operations act as intended in known cases, and that additional features to not break existing functionality.
+The canon provides several *assertions*: functions which `fail` if their inputs don't meet certain conditions.
+For instance, <xref:microsoft.quantum.canon.assertalmostequal> takes inputs `actual : Double` and `expected : Double` will `fail` if `(actual - expected)` is outside the range $[-10^{10}, 10^{-10}]$.
+`AssertAlmostEqual` is used within the canon to ensure that functions such as <xref:microsoft.quantum.canon.realmod> return the correct answer for a variety of representative cases.

+More generally, the canon provides a range of functions for asserting different properties of and relations between classical values.
+These functions all start with prefix Assert and located in Microsoft.Quantum.Canon namespace.

 ## Testing Qubit States ##